 - ¾ cup milk

 - ¼ teaspoon black pepper

-- Heat the oil and butter in a large cast iron skillet over medium heat.
-Add the onions and let sauté for 5 minutes, stirring as required.
-Add the thyme and sugar and continue to cook for 20-25 minutes on medium low heat.
-Be sure to stir the onions every 5 minutes so they caramelize evenly.
-If at any point the onions are caramelizing too fast, turn down the heat to the low setting.
-Add the balsamic vinegar to deglaze the pan, allow the onions to soak it all in.
+- CARAMELIZE: Heat the oil and butter in a large cast iron skillet over medium heat.
+Add the onions and let sauté for 5 minutes, stirring frequently.
+Add the thyme, sugar, and ¼ teaspoon kosher salt and continue to cook for a minimum of 25 and up to 45 minutes on medium-low heat.
+Stir the onions every 5 minutes so they caramelize evenly.
+If, at any point, the onions are caramelizing too fast, turn the heat down to low.
+When the onions are soft and golden, add the balsamic, and allow the onions to soak it in.
 Remove from heat.